Going hiking for the first time, as a complete beginner, can be a little overwhelming.

 Where do you go?
 What do you take?

-However, it really doesn’t have to be scary at all!
+It really doesn’t have to be scary at all!
 Really, a hike is just a challenging walk, and you can control the level of challenge by choosing an appropriate trail.
 With the correct preparation, you will absolutely love it!

 Hiking is not only a great way to keep fit while travelling (see more top tips here) but it’s a great way to practise self-care, be at one with nature and get away from the day-to-day reality of your life.